Software Engineering | COCOMO Model

-- Schedule: Simply means the amount of time required for the completion of the job, which is, of course, proportional to the effort put.
-It is measured in the units of time such as weeks, months.
+- Schedule: Simply means the amount of time required for the completion of the job, which is, of course, proportional to the effort put in.
+It is measured in the units of time such as weeks, and months.

 - Organic – A software project is said to be an organic type if the team size required is adequately small, the problem is well understood and has been solved in the past and also the team members have a nominal experience regarding the problem.

-- Semi-detached – A software project is said to be a Semi-detached type if the vital characteristics such as team-size, experience, knowledge of the various programming environment lie in between that of organic and Embedded.
+- Semi-detached – A software project is said to be a Semi-detached type if the vital characteristics such as team size, experience, and knowledge of the various programming environment lie in between that of organic and Embedded.
 The projects classified as Semi-Detached are comparatively less familiar and difficult to develop compared to the organic ones and require more experience and better guidance and creativity.
-Eg: Compilers or different Embedded Systems can be considered of Semi-Detached type.
+Eg: Compilers or different Embedded Systems can be considered Semi-Detached types.

 - Basic COCOMO Model

 - Intermediate COCOMO Model

 - The above formula is used for the cost estimation of for the basic COCOMO model, and also is used in the subsequent models.
 The constant values a,b,c, and d for the Basic Model for the different categories of the system:

 - The effort is measured in Person-Months and as evident from the formula is dependent on Kilo-Lines of code.
 The development time is measured in months.
 These formulas are used as such in the Basic Model calculations, as not much consideration of different factors such as reliability, and expertise is taken into account, henceforth the estimate is rough.
 Below is the C++ program for Basic COCOMO.

 The mode is Organic Effort = 10.289 Person-Month Development Time = 6.06237 Months Average Staff Required = 2 Persons